Colors And Emotions – Use Color To Attract & Influence The Right Audience

 Green

-Green is the color of harmony, health, and growth!
+Green is the color of harmony, health, prosperity, and growth!
 It is a relaxing cool color that soothes our bodies and minds.
 It balances and revitalizes and makes us feel safe, secure, and hopeful.
+It has an organic, down-to-earth vibe and with so many gorgeous shades of green to choose from, you truly are spoilt for choice!

 Blue

-Blue is a cool color that symbolizes security, trust, loyalty, confidence, and responsibility.
 Just like green, it is a calming and relaxing cool color that makes us feel at peace and secure.
-In fact, blue is not only the favorite color of most people in the world, but it is also one of the most common colors used for logos and branding.
+In fact, blue is the favorite color of most people in the world!

 That said, you will notice that blue isn’t used very often for food brands.
 Why?
 It suppresses our appetites!
 So if you are opening a pizzeria, blue isn’t your color!